Lori Verderame: Touring and television

 Lori Verderame presents "Dr. Lori's Antiques Appraisal Comedy Show" traveling around the United States and overseas appraising objects in an educational and entertaining manner.
 The show is presented live; audiences bring their objects for appraisal as part of the unscripted comedic appraisal stage show.

 Verderame has been featured on The Tonight Show and The Daily Show with Jon Stewart.
 She has appeared on Anderson Live with Anderson Cooper, Daytime, The Balancing Act on Lifetime, Inside Edition, ABC, CBS, NBC, and FOX.
 From 2011 to 2013, Verderame was the art and antiques appraiser on Discovery's TV show Auction Kings.
 She appeared on episodes of FOX Business Network's Strange Inheritance.
 She is a cast member as the artifacts and antiquities expert on History's The Curse of Oak Island.

 Verderame has produced and co-hosted (with Carol Erickson) the series Value This! with Dr. Lori.
 She hosts and co-produces the weekly series What's It Worth? with Dr. Lori with Steinman Communications and LNP Media Group and is a YouTube content creator.
 In 2019, she was a cast member and co-host on Treasure Hunt Tuesdays on the national daytime talk show The Doctor and the Diva on the DABL and YouToo America networks.
+She has appeared on the Bobby Bones Show, appraising objects for Bobby Bones and his cast.